 Vn+1= Vi + ∆Vi ,

 where ∆Vi is the change in the associative weight between the candidate cause i and effect e, α is the salience of the candidate cause i, β is the salience of the effect e, V is the current associative strength between the candidate cause i and effect e, ΣVk is the summed associative strength between all candidate causes i to k and the effect e.
-Unlike the Bayesian model presented above which did not require explicit simulation and thus represented an analytical model, we simulated Experiment to examine what predictions the model generated and to determine whether those predictions differed from those of the Bayesian model. set the weight for A and B each to equal .5. .5 received 20 AB+ training trials and 20 A+ training trials.
-Following these trials, A and B were presented alone and the model’s prediction about the causal status of both objects was assessed. with the extent to which participants’ causal ratings matched the quantitative predictions of the model and only the are presented for , the qualitative predictions of the RW model for Experiments 2-5.
+Unlike the Bayesian model presented above which did not require explicit simulation and thus represented an analytical model, we simulated Experiments 2-5 to examine what predictions the RW model generated and to determine whether those predictions differed from those of the Bayesian model for these experiments.
+Although we set the weight for A and B each arbitrarily to equal .5, it is worth mentioning that the predictions discussed below held to the extent that neither salience parameters nor the weights were set to 0.
+Furthermore, given that the RW model does not inherently espouse a parameter that accounts for base rates (i.e., prior probabilities), we set the weight for A and B each to equal.5 to reflect that fact that, averaged across both objects and all four conditions, participants’ pre-ratings of A and B (M = 50.04) did not differ reliably from 50%, t(479) = 0.05, p = 0.48 (one-tailed); that is, participants seemed implicitly to assume uncertainty about the causal status of the objects prior to the presentation of any of the condition events.
+Finally, the model received 20 AB+ training trials and 20 A+ training trials.
+Following these trials, A and B were presented alone and the model’s prediction about the causal status of both objects was assessed.
+Note that because we were concerned with the qualitative predictions of the model rather than with the extent to which participants’ causal ratings matched the quantitative predictions of the model and because only the qualitative predictions are presented for the Bayesian model, we only report below the qualitative predictions of the RW model for Experiments 2-5.
+This approach is also consistent with that taken in Griffith et al. (2011).